Safe and responsible travel, always.

 As you look to get back on the road, we continue to ensure our trips are safe for everyone.
 That includes our travellers, our leaders and crew and the people we visit along the way.

-We have reviewed all our health and safety policies and are implementing new minimum standards that emphasize increased hygiene and sanitation.
-These are in line with recommendations from the World Health Organization and following the World Travel & Tourism Council’s (WTTC) Safe Travel protocols for tour operators.
-Before we resume trips in any destination, our itineraries will undergo a comprehensive risk assessment and audit, while leaders and suppliers will complete COVID-19 health and safety training.
+Our health and safety policies follow recommendations from the World Health Organization and the World Travel & Tourism Council’s (WTTC) Safe Travel protocols for tour operators.
+Before we resume trips in any destination, our itineraries undergo a comprehensive risk assessment and audit, while leaders and suppliers will complete COVID-19 health and safety training.

 Peregrine Adventures has received the World Travel and Tourism Council’s Safe Travels stamp, which provides travellers with assurance that we have adopted health and hygiene global standardised protocols – so you can experience ‘Safe Travels’.

-As we resume operations we will continue to be guided by foreign travel and health advice from government authorities, such as the Australian Department of Foreign Affairs and other reputable authorities, like the World Health Organization.
-It is likely that countries or regions will open gradually and, in many cases, only to nationals from certain countries.
+As we resume operations, we continue to be guided by government foreign travel advisories and other reputable authorities, such as the World Health Organization.
+Some destinations or regions may open gradually or partially and, in many cases, only to nationals from certain countries.

 As responsible travellers, anyone who chooses to travel with us has a duty of care to themselves and the people around them.
 We ask that all our travellers comply with local regulations and laws, as well as our own health and safety guidelines, to ensure that everyone can enjoy their adventure, while remaining well.

 In addition, each destination has their own vaccination, testing and health screening requirements for entry, exit and transit.
 It’s important that you check these on your government’s foreign travel advice website as these may include requiring evidence of recent COVID-19 test results or vaccination.